Menopause Weight Gain - Why It Happens and What Actually Works

 2. Strength Training Is Non-Negotiable

-Resistance training is very important in this stage of our lives.
+Resistance training is crucial during this stage of our lives.
 Lifting weights or using resistance bands preserves muscle, improves insulin control, and boosts metabolism.
 Aim for at least two 30–45 minute sessions per week, working all major muscle groups.
 Consult an exercise professional for exercises that suit your needs.

 3. Prioritise Sleep and Stress Management

 Chronic stress and poor sleep raise cortisol levels, which can promote abdominal fat.
-In additional, avoid burning the midnight oil as late nights disrupt our usual circadian rhythm.
-These habits is linked with insulin resistance and therefore increase the risk of developing Type 2 diabetes.
+Additionally, avoid burning the midnight oil, as late nights disrupt our usual circadian rhythm.
+These habits are linked with insulin resistance and therefore increase the risk of developing Type 2 diabetes.

 Sleep: Keep your bedroom cool and dark, and avoid screens before bed.